How Much Compensation Can I Claim For Anxiety After A Car Accident?

 Initially, in most cases the first treatment suggested to try by the GP is to try completing a self-help course, these are usually taken using a workbook or an online course, both with the support of a health professional.

 If this fails to help with your anxiety, your GP may then suggest you undergo some psychological therapy, or they may suggest a course of medication.
+You could claim compensation for anxiety if you’re able to prove that the anxiety was at least partly caused by third-party negligence.

 Cognitive Behavioural Therapy (CBT)

 CBT is considered one of the best and successful treatments for anxiety and have been found to often have long-lasting effects.
 It helps you to understand your feelings, problems, thoughts and behaviour can all affect each other.
-It makes you look at how your anxious feelings can have an effect and get you to come out of your comfort zone and do things that you wouldn’t normally do and would actually make you more anxious so that you confront your fears.

 With CBT, you will meet with a specially trained therapist for an hour every week for three to four months.